MarcusOettinger/LNum.js/README.md

 LNum.js is a simple javascript object to display whole or rational numbers on a number line.
-The line is drawn on a html5 canvas element to show the numbers and simple sums.
+The line is drawn on a html5 canvas element to give a graphic representation of numbers and simple sums.
 The image can be retrieved as a string containing a base64-encoded image URL (gif, jpeg or png).

-I created the class because I needed a simple and fast way to create a dynamic representation of integers and rational numbers for a basic maths lecture.
+LNum.js uses nothing but your daily dose of vanilla javascript - I created the class because I often need a simple and fast way to create a dynamic representation of integers and rational numbers for a basic maths lecture.